ginaomo/LITA-CLASS-DOCUMENTATION-HR-_DATA-/README.md

-The Educational field with the highest attrition rate is human resources that is 26% with age band below 25, 25-34 and 35-44 followed by those having technical degree with 24% attrition rate; here all age band are involved. this is as showed in the visualization.
+The Educational field with the highest attrition rate is human resources that is 26% with age band below 25, 25-34 and 35-44 followed by those having technical degree with 24% attrition rate; here all age band are involved. this is as showed in the visualization below